parautenbach/TeamCity-HipChat-Notifier/README.md

 # Change log

+## Version 0.9.2
+* Bug: HipChat API changed (#59).
+* Bug: Faulty 0.9.1 release that included EMMA instrumented code (#56, #57, #58).

 ## Version 0.9.1
+*WARNING: This release was pulled because of a faulty archive that included EMMA instrumented code.
+If this version is your only option, take the EMMA JAR file from the matching release's tag and put it on the classpath.*

 * Bug: Update by Atlassian of the HipChat API broke the retrieval of emoticons (#53).

 ## Version 0.9.0